evidencefrank/design-patterns/01-decorator-pattern/README.md

 Open-Closed Principle (OCP):
  => An Object or Component should be open for extension but closed for modification.

- Use of Decorators can ensure that a developer abide by the OCP principle.
+ Use of Decorators can ensure that a developer abide by the OCP principles.